tswow/tswow-wiki-0.13/Introduction/14_SpellCreature.md

 For creature scripts, the registered creature itself is **always** the first argument.

+## Custom IDs
+If we want to use our own custom IDs in live scripts, we cannot import files from the data scripts.
+Instead, we use the auto-generated `IDs.ts` file.
+For IDs to show up correctly in `IDs.ts`, you need to use the correct modid for all entities you register.
+For example, the mod `my-mod` must register spells (for example) by `std.Spells.create('my-mod','some-id',...)`.
+The important part is `'my-mod'`.

+TODO: Write example here.

 ## Global Events

 Both creature and spell events can also be applied globally to all creatures or spells.
 Instead of using CreatureID/SpellID, we use Creatures/Spells: